Driving through San Blas, Mexico:

 Our guide comes back excitedly.
 There is a rumour that a whale shark is in the bay, feeding by the estuary outlet where the freshwater from the mountains flows into the sea.
 With the recent mountain rains, the area is teaming with life, feeding on the vegetation and other items brought out to sea by the water from inland.
 Whale shark tours are popular and most let you jump from the boat and swim with them if you want to.
 So we grab a boat, a guide and head out into the bay.

 Today there is no whale shark, but we are still not disappointed.
-The tranquility of the sea and relaxing silence of the boat moving with the sea current clearly washed away any stresses any traveler could have.
+The tranquillity of the sea and relaxing silence of the boat moving with the sea current clearly washed away any stresses any traveller could have.
 Other boat trips are available, from fishing to coastal scenery tours, along with scuba diving for the more active.

-Our guide Mark Stonehouse, is an American birdwatcher who has lived in Mexico for 20 years and simply oozes his enthusiasm for the area and its wildlife.
-He is and avid bird spotter, and takes fun in competing with people as to how many different birds he can spot on a trip.
+Our guide Mark Stonehouse is an American birdwatcher who has lived in Mexico for 20 years and simply oozes his enthusiasm for the area and its wildlife.
+He is an avid bird spotter and takes fun in competing with people to demonstrate how many different birds he can spot on a trip.
 His record is over 200 in a single day, and you can be assured that any trip with him will be a bird spotters dream come true.
-The official guide book shows 140 birds in clear colour as a spotting tool, listing them as ‘easier to spot’.
+The official guidebook shows 140 birds in clear colour as a spotting tool, listing them as ‘easier to spot’.

 I ask if the mangroves have any food purpose.
-No says Mark.
-“They just grow.
-And make oxygen”.
-It is that mix of mangroves and flowing fresh water that makes the air in the park so uplifting and fresh.
+Mark replies – “They just grow.
+And make oxygen” – It is that mix of mangroves and flowing fresh water that makes the air in the park so uplifting and fresh.
 It acts like a detox for the lungs.

 Needless to say, you would want to do this tour with a decent camera if you were a bird watcher, but you can also just soak up the beauty of the area by closing your eyes and smelling the freshness and listening to the calm breeze blowing through the mangroves.
 You could just moor up, lie back, read a book and enjoy the beauty of the place if you wanted too.